• Skip to main content

 • Log In

-How to Get Your Fashion & Jewelry Designs Worn by Celebrities
+How to Get Your Fashion & Jewelry Lines Worn by Celebrities

 Below, I’ll show you some of the strategies jewelry designers like yourself are successfully using to get celebrities to “endorse” their jewelry lines and how you can, too!

 One low-cost way to get your designs to celebrities is to do what major fashion companies call “gifting.”
-This means basically sending or donating samples to celebrities hoping they will be photographed wearing them either on the red carpet or in paparazzi shots that show up in celebrity weeklies (think Us Weekly, OK!, Life & Style, People, etc.).
+This means basically sending or donating samples to celebrities hoping they will be photographed wearing them either on the red carpet or in paparazzi shots that show up in celebrity magazines like Us Weekly, OK!, Life & Style, People, etc.

 Some jewelry designers have had success sending their designs to wardrobe departments on hit TV shows.
 On a whim, Contact Any Celebrity Member Amy Peters of Amy Peters Studio sent some of her samples to the wardrobe department on the set of Fox’s “The O.C.”
 The department liked her designs so much, they outfitted several cast members with them.
 But that’s not all. the show got so many requests from viewers wondering who designed the jewelry that Amazon.com put up a special Amy Peters Studio “As Seen on the O.C.” section!

 When was the last time you saw a character on your favorite television show wearing a GAP t-shirt?
 Probably never.
 That’s because they want the actor’s clothes to look unique, but paying for original clothing designs on every episode would cost way too much.
 Yes, some well-known designers donate clothes and jewelry, but not for every character on every show.
-Usually this is reserved for hit fashion-centric productions like “Sex and the City” and “Ugly Betty,” but there are hundreds of programs out there–even “Ugly Betty” looked for donations from time to time!
+Usually, this is reserved for top fashion-centric productions like “Sex and the City” but there are hundreds of programs out there.

 Another way to gift celebrities is to get your jewelry in gift bags given to celebrities at award shows and charity events, or in celebrity gift suites at the same types of events.
 Getting accepted into celebrity gift bags usually requires a small fee plus a donation of about 50-75 samples.
 Sometimes there is no fee attached, you just have to donate designs for the bags.